International collaborations and activities on health technology assessment

 The HTA Regulation lays the foundation for cooperation on joint health technology assessments within the European Union (EU) and European Economic Area (EEA).

-HTAR activities NOMA is involved in:
+HTAR activities NOMA is involved in

 Coordination Group on Health Technology Assessment (HTACG)